ppercent/dump-all-functions/README.md

 # dump-all-functions
-IDA script to dump decompilation of every functions
+IDA script to dump decompilation, xrefs, signature, strings, name, address of every functions

 ## To do list
 - ~~Fix retrieving xrefs_from (currently not working)~~